lilyworld/Budget-Planning/README.md

 # Buget-Planning
 Once you clone the repo, please create a feature branch, working on feature branch can help to avoid merge conflict.

-comments to create feature branch and switch branch:
+commands to create feature branch and switch branch:
    1. git branch anynameuwant
    2. git checkout anynameuwant (same way to switch back to main branch, do git checkout main)